AlexGomezUnal/Aleatory/README.md

 it gives a random integer or float to the terminal.
 Or it could make a csv, json or excel file full of random integers or floats.

+Warning: must have pandas,openpyxl and random libraries from python installed

 It's use this way:

 python3 --n --i <minimum> <maximum> this display a random integer bweteen minimum and maximum (both of them must be integers) including them